Musquash, New Brunswick

 Musquash is a Canadian rural community in Saint John County, New Brunswick.
 It is located 5 km west southwest of the community of Prince of Wales in Musquash Parish.

 History

-Musquash was settled in the early 1800s at the head of navigation on the Musquash River.
-The Shore Line Railway (later Canadian Pacific Railway) was built through the community but has since been abandoned.
+The Musquash Estuary was settled in the 1780s by Loyalist families who built dikes across the salt marshes to grow hay and build homes.
+Ensuing decades saw sawmills, cotton mills, guesthouses and an abbatoir.
+The Shore Line Railway was built through the community but has since been abandoned.

 The community includes the locales of Ivanhoe, West Musquash and Clinch's Mills.
 A post office was located in Musquash from 1847 to 1969.
 It was largely a farming and lumbering community but is now largely an exurb of Saint John, thanks to being located on the Route 1 expressway.